 No new energy supplies will be needed in association with this proposal.
-Forks Creek Hatchery currently is supplied electrical service.
-Electrical services are currently and planned uses include office heating, lighting, small tools such as saws and drills, and minor office equipment, such as phone, computer, ect.
-The project proposal will result in a relatively small increase in electrical use but reduced gasoline use associated with routine pond cleaning at this hatchery site.
+A small level of increased electrical use is anticipated to pump water for new sprinkler system and pond cleaning lines associated with the new concrete adult ponds.
+The Sol Duc Hatchery currently is supplied electrical service.
+Electrical services are currently and planned uses include residence heating, lighting, small tools such as saws and drills, and minor office equipment, such as phone, electrical water pumps and computer.
+The hatchery complex also has wood stoves (secondary heat source) installed in each of the residences, and propane for heating in the hatchery building.

-b.
+- b.
 Would your project affect the potential use of solar energy by adjacent properties?
 If so, generally describe.

-The project would have no effect on the potential use of solar energy by adjacent properties.
+The project would have no effect on the potential use of solar energy by adjacent properties. - c.

-c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any: None.